banner

 -k Display capacity in kilobytes

--m Display capacity in megabytes
+-m Display capacity in MB

--h Display capacity with units, including G and M
+-h Display capacity units, including G, M

 strace#